Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Hypothesis Testing

-Even with a reconstruction in hand, another subtle question is how to quantify the degree of ``non-Pauliness'' of a channel.
-We use the likelihood ratio test for this purpose~\cite{Neyman1933,Wilks1938}, adapting the existing functionality within the GST software~\cite{PYGSTI}.
+Even with a reconstruction in hand, another subtle question is how to quantify the distance between reconstructed errors and a Pauli error model---i.e., the degree of ``non-Pauliness'' of the noise.
+We use the likelihood ratio test for this purpose~\cite{Neyman1933,Wilks1938}, which requires a hierarchy of nested models.
 The null hypothesis $H_0$ is taken to be that the statistics for each sequence in the GST experiments leads to a separate Binomial distribution of outcomes.
-More explicitly, for the null hypothesis we only assume the sequences correspond to reproducible experiments with well defined measurement statistics, and ignore the gate structure of the sequences.
-This corresponds to not making any assumption about Markovianity of the system evolution.
-We then consider two alternate hypotheses nested within $H_0$: that each gate in the sequence corresponds to a fixed CPTP operation acting on the system (we call this alternate hypothesis $H_1$), and that each gate in the sequence corresponds to a fixed Clifford group operation followed by a fixed Pauli stochastic error operation (we call this alternate hypothesis $H_2$).
-Note that $H_2$ is contained within $H_1$, since Clifford group operations and random Pauli operations (as well as their composition) are CPTP operations.
+More explicitly, for the null hypothesis we only assume that the sequences correspond to reproducible experiments with well defined measurement statistics, and ignore the gate structure of the sequences.
+This corresponds to not making any assumption about Markovianity or time independence of the system evolution.
+We then consider two hypotheses nested within $H_0$: that each gate in the sequence corresponds to a fixed linear operation acting on the system (we call this first hypothesis $H_1$), and that each gate in the sequence corresponds to a fixed Clifford group operation followed by a fixed Pauli stochastic error operation (we call this second hypothesis $H_2$).
+The consistency of $H_0$ with $H_2$, for some reconstructed Pauli error model, will be taken as our measure of Pauliness.

+As we indicated, these hypotheses are nested: $H_2$ is a special case of $H_1$, and $H_1$ is a special case of $H_0$, meaning that if the statistical tests indicated $H_2$ is consistent with $H_0$, the same will be true of $H_1$.
+The statistical tests will only be able to test if the proposed hypotheses are consistent with $H_0$, in the sense that a hypothesis cannot have a higher likelihood than another hypothesis it is nested into.

 We fit data to a model under $H_0$ by maximum-likelihood estimation of the Binomial distribution parameter $p$ associated with each GST sequence.
 We fit data to a model under $H_1$ using progressive refinement of maximum-likelihood estimation, a heuristic developed for GST~\cite{PYGSTI}.
-We fit data to a model under $H_2$ by projecting the fit of $H_1$ into a generalized monomial matrix determined by the corresponding noiseless Clifford group operation.
+We fit data to a model under $H_2$ by projecting the fit of $H_1$ into a generalized monomial matrix (described below), determined by the corresponding noiseless Clifford group operation.
 The first two fits are part of the standard routines within GST, while the last fit is a small extension to the existing GST routines.